goragoraki/web_crawling_pj/README.md

     <img src="images/example3.png" alt="select" width="900" height="800">
 </a>
 <br/>
-you can see top5 words and similarity news and similarity
+you can see top5 words and similar news and similarity